 See our terms and conditions below

-TOFTigers produces a host of materials for members of the organisation, to help understand, drive and promote their sustainability journey.
-All downloadable materials here are only intended for TOFTigers members and potential members and partners, and cannot be used or displayed – anywhere – without first becoming a member organisation or without our specific written agreement.
+TOFTigers produces a host of materials for supporters of the organisation, to help understand, drive and promote their sustainability journey.
+All downloadable materials here are only intended for TOFTigers supporters and potential supporters and partners, and cannot be used or displayed – anywhere – without first becoming a supporter organisation or without our specific written agreement.
 In downloading any material or logos here you are accepting these terms and conditions.

 Singinawa Jungle Lodge is helping to conserve Kanha’s ecosystem and promote its vibrant cultural traditions – Case study

 in association with Adventure Tour Operators Association of India (ATOAI)

 TOFTigers Research.
 The Value of Madhya Pradesh’s nature tourism to Conservation and Communities.
 Published Oct 2017

 Staying true to its name which in Sherpa means Protector of the Sacred Forest, Singinawa Jungle Lodge is helping to conserve Kanha’s ecosystem and promote its vibrant cultural traditions.
 Under new ownership, its lands have been doubled to 110 acres with close to 30,000 saplings planted under a new restoration drive guided by the lodge’s naturalists.

 Cleverly inspired in design by the Kadu Kuruba hadis, the local tribal village homestead, this picturesque wilderness resort is bordered on two sides by the Kabini reservoir.
 It sets out to ensure a very comfortable stay for guests – never forgetting its setting within this beautiful yet fragile environment.